Ireland Visa Processing Times: What to Expect in 2026

 Check My Application βCurrent Approval Rate

-The live approval rate from the New Delhi embassy is tracked on the Snifox Visa Tracker, calculated from the daily decisions file.
-Historically, short-stay applications from India have had high approval rates when properly documented.
-The tracker shows the current figure based on all published decisions.
+The live approval rate for your embassy or visa office is tracked on the Snifox Visa Tracker, calculated from that office's latest published data.
+Switch tabs to compare rates across offices β the tracker shows the current figure based on all published decisions.

 What to Do If Your Visa Is Taking Longer Than Expected